-UFO hearing: Whistleblower testifies government ‘absolutely’ has possession of ‘non-human’ craft
+UFO hearing: Whistleblower testifies government 'absolutely' has possession of 'nonhuman' craft

 Graves said that since his initial reporting, he’d learned that pilots had similar encounters everywhere the Navy was operating.
 Asked about how rationalized what he’d seen, Fravor said he wasn’t a “UFO fanatic,” but “I will tell you that what we saw with four sets of eyes over a five-minute period, still there's nothing we have nothing close to it.
 It was amazing to see.
 I told my buddy I wanted to fly it, but it's just an incredible technology.”

-Graves emphasized that commercial airlines are not taking the threat seriously at all and that pilots are worried their careers will be negatively affected by reporting them, as well as the lack of a system for reporting through the Federal Aviation Administration.
+Graves emphasized that commercial airlines are not taking the threat seriously at all and pilots are worried their careers will be negatively affected by reporting them, as well as the lack of a system for reporting through the Federal Aviation Administration.

-The pilots added that the military reporting process needs to be streamlined, with Graves saying that, in his personal estimate, only 5% of UAP sightings were reported.
+The pilots added that the military reporting process needs to be streamlined, with Graves saying, in his personal estimate, only 5% of UAP sightings were reported.

 Last week at a White House briefing, John Kirby — a retired U.S. Navy admiral and the current Pentagon spokesperson — said that UAP “have already had an impact on our training ranges.”